-Whenever a compound is reported at a concentration below either the MDL or RL, the data must be flagged using the TEST_COMMENTS in LIMS and the Sample Notepad (where necessary) to provide information regarding component-specific qualifiers.
+Whenever a compound is reported at a concentration below either the MDL or RL, the data must be flagged using the Result Flag in LIMS and the Test Comments and/or Sample Notepad (where necessary) to provide information regarding component-specific qualifiers.
 All sample data must be clearly marked on the data summary sheet, so that the appropriate comments can be added by the data validator.